 - Each tendon is between 7 and 9 inches long

-- Do not contain artificial coloring or flavor
+- They do not contain artificial ingredients, colorings, or flavors

 Options: Choose between packs of 10, 25, 50, and 100 tendons.